emefff/Code-Aster-MPI-in-Singularity-of-SM2021/README.md

 In the following tutorial we will show how to build the MPI Version of Code Aster 15.4 within the Singularity Container of Salome-Meca 2021
 (a big thank you goes out to Ing.
 Nicola, a fellow member of the Code_Aster Forum.
 All the important work was done by him.
 Thank you!
 Of course we owe Salome-Meca and Code_Aster to EDF's R&D-Team, www.code-aster.org)

-The following steps of this little tutorial were tried and tested on Ubuntu 20.04 LTS.
+The following steps of this little tutorial were tried and tested on Ubuntu 20.04 LTS (desktop and server version).

 ________________________________________________________________________________________________________
 Install Singularity following the steps on https://singularity-tutorial.github.io/01-installation/: